Home » Meat » Homemade Bacon

 So the question becomes less one of should I use nitrates/nitrites, and instead is one of why should I use them?
 And the answer to that is the same one that people made 12,000 years ago when they found that meat remained safe to eat when they used it.

 Bacon is smoked low and slow within a temperature zone that bacteria can grow and multiply.
 The use of nitrites in bacon fights harmful bacteria and it also helps preserve the meat’s color.
 (Imagine grayish-brown bacon or hot dogs…now you know why those manufacturers of “nitrate/nitrite-free” meats still sneak them in, just under a different name.)
-So nitrates and nitrates help ensure both the safety of the meat as well as it’s pleasing aesthetics.
+So nitrates and nitrates help ensure both the safety of the meat as well as its pleasing aesthetics.
+And the flavor and aesthetics of bacon are very pleasing indeed!

-But let’s stop the talkin’Â and let’s start smokin’!
+But let’s stop the talkin’ and let’s start smokin’!

 Ladies and gents, it’s time to make some homemade bacon!